🇬🇧 14.2 Million Car Finance Agreements Are Eligible For Compensation

 info@mycarloanclaims.co.uk or by writing to My Car Loan Claims, Provincial House, 37 New Walk, Leicester, LE1 6TE.

-This policy was last updated in March 2025.
+This policy was last updated in February 2026.

-How do you use my data?
+How do you use and collect my data?

 • To send you marketing information.
 Where you have opted in via our website to receive updates on our services including offers, promotions and new options, we will process your personal data to provide you with these updates in line with the preferences you have provided and will only use your personal data in this way with your consent.